 We are disclosing information about our data processing practices as required by the United Kingdom’s Data Protection Act 2018 (DPA) and the General Data Protection Regulation (GDPR).
-This DPA/GDPR Addendum supplements the information contained in the Bright Horizons Global Privacy Consumer Notice and applies exclusively to Consumers using Services in the United Kingdom, Ireland, the Netherlands and any other country within the European Economic Area.
+This DPA/GDPR Addendum supplements the information contained in the Bright Horizons Global Consumer Privacy Notice and Bright Horizons Global Staff and Supplier Privacy Notice.
+This Addendum applies exclusively to Consumers using Services/staff and suppliers located in the United Kingdom, Ireland, the Netherlands and any other country within the European Economic Area.

 What legal basis do we rely on to process your personal information?